 Having studied the 1st Emperor of China, Qin, the children visit to see for themselves the remains of the great settlements and complexes around Xi’An.
 The children have guided tours of features of the Qin and Han dynasties, including ½ day at the Terracotta Warriors and an archaeological excavation.
 We also visit an imperial garden from the Tang Dynasty and attend a hike in the Chinese countryside.
 Our visit ends with a treasure hunt through the Shan Xi history museum.
 (4 nights/5 days)

-Yaolin is in the Zhejiang province in Eastern China and is the perfect setting for an amazing outdoor adventure.
-The residential will give children the chance to challenge themselves, learn new skills and more importantly have fun.
+Si Du is a couple of hours drive from school and literally translates to Four Ferry Crossing.
+It is the perfect setting for an outdoor adventure residential and will give children the chance to challenge themselves, learn new skills and more importantly have fun.
 It will also give the children the perfect opportunity to improve their team work and practise collaborating with their peers.
 The skills learnt on this trip will help prepare the children for secondary and ease their transition into Year 7.
-The children will be taking part in activities such as archery, camping, climbing and dragon boat racing.
+The children will be taking part in activities such as kayaking, camping, climbing and dragon boat racing.
 All the activities are led by fully qualified instructors where safety is of the highest concern.
 Fast and furious, a great end to their Primary education.
 (4 nights/5 days)

 THE SECONDARY PROGRAMME